agneknie/Organised/README.md

 been discarded for some reason.
 A dropped task does not impact the progress bar of tasks completion in any way.

 # Technical Brief

+### Notes
+As of now, the main system window is fixed at 1400 x 900 pixels to preserve the necessary layout.
+There is no way of changing that size (yet!)

 ### Behind Organised
 The back-end of Organised is Java whilst the front-end is made with JavaFX.
 SQLite is used as a local database, to avoid